-The survey will be available from February 15 through June 1, 2018
+The survey was available from February 15 through June 1, 2018.

 Who is invited to participate?

-At KU first-year freshmen, sophomores, and seniors are invited to participate in 2018.
+At KU first-year freshmen, sophomores, and seniors were invited to participate in 2018.

 Why is there a message about NSSE when I log into Blackboard?

-We want to make taking the survey as easy as possible for you so a link to the survey was included in Blackboard.
+We wanted to make taking the survey as easy as possible for you so a link to the survey was included in Blackboard.

 How many emails will I receive to invite me to complete the NSSE?

-KU will send a total of six emails.
-After you complete the NSSE, you will not receive any additional reminders.
+KU sent a total of six emails.
+After completing the NSSE, students did not receive any additional reminders.